sitestacker/docs/_articles/install-site-stacker/server-requirements-linux.md

    * memory_limit=512M
    * DOMDocument (don’t use `--disable-dom` when compiling PHP)
        * if missing can be resolved by installing `php-xml` extension

+PHP 7 is not supported for production environments at this time, but if you are using it for other environments you need to do one of the following:

+- set `Configure::write('Security.useOpenSsl', true);` in Config/core.php and create a utility to decrypt all the Mcrypt Rijndael encrypted strings and re-encrypt with OpenSSL AES-256 (**recommended**)
+- install `mcrypt` via PECL (**not recommended** - see https://github.com/cakephp/cakephp/issues/12044)

 ## 7. Java